certainly1182/FastMinecarts/README.md

   SOUL_SAND: 0.2
 ```
 ## Usage
 The FastMinecarts plugin does not *yet* have any commands or permissions.
-Simply install and configue the plugin on your server to start using it.
+Simply install and configure the plugin on your server to start using it.

-When a player enters a minecart on rails above configuered blocks, the speed is modified.
+When a player enters a minecart on rails above configured blocks, the speed is modified.